Efficient computation of middle levels Gray codes: The algorithm

 \section{The algorithm}

-It is convenient to reformulate our problem in graph-theoretic language: To this end we define the \emph{middle levels graph}, denoted by $Q_{2n+1}(n,n+1)$, as the graph whose vertices are all bitstrings of length $2n+1$ that have weight $n$ or $n+1$, with an edge between any two bitstrings that differ in exactly one bit (so bitstrings that may appear consecutively in the middle levels Gray code correspond to neighboring vertices in the middle levels graph).
-Clearly, computing a middle levels Gray code is equivalent to computing a Hamilton cycle in the middle levels graph (a Hamilton cycle is a cycle that visits every vertex exactly once).
+It is convenient to reformulate our problem in graph-theoretic language: To this end we define the \emph{middle levels graph}, denoted by $Q_{2n+1}(n,n+1)$, as the graph whose vertices are all bitstrings of length $2n+1$ that have weight $n$ or $n+1$, with an edge between any two bitstrings that differ in exactly one bit.
+In other words, bitstrings that may appear consecutively in the middle levels Gray code correspond to neighboring vertices in the middle levels graph.
+Clearly, computing a middle levels Gray code is equivalent to computing a Hamilton cycle in the middle levels graph.
 Throughout the rest of this paper we talk about middle levels Gray codes using this graph-theoretic terminology.

-Our algorithm to compute a Hamilton cycle in the middle levels graph (i.e., to compute a middle levels Gray code) is inspired by the constructive proof of Theorem~\ref{thm:middle-levels} given in \cite{muetze:14}.
+Our algorithm to compute a Hamilton cycle in the middle levels graph, i.e., to compute a middle levels Gray code, is inspired by the constructive proof of Theorem~\ref{thm:middle-levels} given in \cite{MR3483129}.
 Efficiency is achieved by reformulating this inductive construction as a recursive procedure.
-Even though the description of the algorithm in the present paper is completely self-contained and illustrated with several figures that highlight the main ideas, the reader may find it useful to first read an informal overview of the proof of Theorem~\ref{thm:middle-levels}, which can be found in \cite[Section~1.2]{muetze:14}.
+Even though the description of the algorithm in the present paper is completely self-contained and illustrated with several figures that highlight the main ideas, the reader may find it useful to first read an informal overview of the proof of Theorem~\ref{thm:middle-levels}, which can be found in \cite[Section~1.2]{MR3483129}.

 Roughly speaking, our algorithm consists of a lower level function that computes sets of disjoint paths in the middle levels graph and several higher level functions that combine these paths to form a Hamilton cycle.
 In the following we explain these functions from bottom to top.
 Before doing so we introduce some notation that will be used throughout this paper.